- What is Push Notification A/B Testing?

 - Tips for Push Notifications A/B Testing

-Push notifications are indeed the best and powerful marketing tools in the market to interact with your customers.
-However, we can’t use the same push notification strategy and expect to have maximum user engagement and improve conversions.
-This is where push notifications A/B testing will help you to experiment and provide insight into push notifications campaigns.
+Push notification marketing strategies are indeed the best and most powerful marketing tools in the market to interact with your customers.
+However, we can’t use the same push marketing strategy and expect to have maximum user engagement and improve conversions.
+This is where push notifications A/B testing will help you to experiment and provide insight into push notifications campaigns and users’ behaviour.

 What is Push Notification A/B Testing?